SnappyJumper/Measure-Up/README.md

     - JShins Result 2
     ![JShints JavaScript Validation Result 2](assets/readme-files/jsquint-test-results-2.png)

-        - After corrections there were no major issues with the code.
+        - After corrections, there were no major issues with the code.

 ### Accessibility

-* Lighthouse in Chrome DevTools was used to confirm that the colours and fonts in the site were easy to read and accessible.
+* Lighthouse in Chrome DevTools was used to confirm that the colours and fonts on the site were easy to read and accessible.

 * Lighthouse Report